 28/10/2020, 4-5pm (AEDT)

-This inaugural ERICA webinar explored the impacts of COVID-19 on our energy system.
+This inaugural ERICA webinar, hosted by the Monash Energy Institute, Monash University, explored the impacts of COVID-19 on our energy system.

 Australia's leading academics and experts heard about the COVID-19 implications for our electricity and gas market trends along with our energy consumption and the broader energy transition.
 Prof Rob Hyndman, Professor of Statistics and Head of the Department of Econometrics and Business Statistics, covered the outcomes of the Datathon Challenge A forum focusing on electricity consumption.
 Nicola Falcon, GM Forecasting at Australian Energy Market Operator (AEMO) provided a synopsis on the electricity and gas market trends.
 Prof Frank Jotzo, Director of the Centre for Climate and Energy Policy at ANU, considered the potential impacts of COVID-19 on the energy use trends, renewable energy futures and energy transition.
 Government Roadmap priorities and energy system support/intervention will be mentioned.
 Professor Jacek Jasieniak, ERICA Chair and Associate Dean (Research), Engineering, Monash University, hosted the event

 ERICA Chair, Associate Dean (Research) Engineering, Monash University